Stormveil Castle: Level content

-At the beginning of Stormveil Castle, the boss character Margit the Fell attempts to block the player's way.
+At the beginning of Stormveil Castle, the boss character Margit the Fell Omen attempts to block the player's way.
 When Margit is defeated, the player gains access to Stormveil's closed front portcullis.
 They are forced to enter the nearby gatehouse, where the character Gatekeeper Gostoc offers them the choice of navigating "around" the guards, or entering the heavily fortified main gate.
 Should the player choose the standard, longer path, which functions akin to a linear tutorial, they must fight through several bladed Warhawks, and then climb upwards while navigating one of the castle's broken walls.
 Blocked by a locked door, the player must enter a darkened room, in which they are attacked by a powerful knight.
 The player may kill the knight using direct combat, stealth, or simply run past and take the key from a corpse.

 The player emerges at the top of the castle, where they are able to explore the rooftops.
 At this point, they can descend to the castle's main plaza, also accessible from the shorter but significantly more well-defended route.
 A road from the plaza leads to the castle cemetery, site of the boss fight with Godrick the Grafted.
 Near the entrance to the cemetery is a room where the player can befriend Nepheli Loux, allowing her to aid in the boss fight.
 Halfway through the Godrick fight, he grafts the head of a deceased dragon onto his arm, giving him flamethrower-like abilities.
 When Godrick is defeated, the player gains his Great Rune and exits the castle to Liurnia of the Lakes, ending the level.

 A secret area of the castle known as the Basement Grave can be accessed by jumping from a ledge near the plaza.
 The player encounters and can choose to fight an Ulcerated Tree Spirit miniboss, after which they find the misshapen corpse of Godwyn that has been slowly infecting the castle.
 Checking the corpse initiates a quest chain that can lead the player to the secret character Ranni the Witch.
 Stormveil is also entirely skippable through the use of an obscure side path on the castle's eastern side.
 This allows the player to emerge directly into Liurnia, though they still cannot obtain the Great Rune unless they infiltrate the castle.